Consulting

 Experience

 He spent a decade as advisor to the U.S. State Department on Pakistan’s Centre for Excellence in Journalism, which was the second-largest U.S. government public diplomacy project in the world at the time.
 He directed the Adham Center for Journalism at the American University in Cairo in the years leading up to the Arab Spring, overseeing programs that trained thousands of Arab journalists.
 As dean of the Graduate School of Communications at Aga Khan University, he launched Africa’s first executive master’s degree in media innovation and leadership, serving the top media executives in four East African countries.
-Pintak has consulted for, or partnered with, major media development organizations such as Internews, IREX, ICFJ, and DWA, and served on advisory committees for the Knight International Fellows program, the Arab Broadcast Forum, the Freedom of the Press report, and various others.
+Pintak has consulted for, or partnered with, major media development organizations such as Internews, IREX, ICFJ, and DWA, and served on advisory committees for the Knight International Fellows program, the Arab Broadcast Forum, Freedom House's Freedom of the Press report, and various others.

 Project Partnerships